eoussama/translator.js/README.md

 translator.translate("a.b.c.f.g.h");
 ```

-Another powerful feature that comes with EO TranslatorJS is embedding parameters.
+Another powerful feature that comes with TranslatorJS is embedding parameters.

 ```js
 // Creating a dictionary object